mautic/user-documentation/docs/configuration/settings.rst

 .. note::

-  Ensure that you configure your sender domain, DKIM, bounce, and click tracking domains.
-For more information, see :ref:`Email<emails>` document.
+  Ensure that you configure your sender domain, ``DKIM``, bounce, and click tracking domains.
+For more information, see the :ref:`Email<emails>` documentation.

 * **Reply to address** -  To have Contacts reply to a different address than the specified From address, add the desired address here.
 This is the default ``reply-to`` address where messages are sent from Mautic unless it is overridden in an individual Email.
 If this field is blank, the address specified in **Email address to send mail** from is used.
 The ``reply-to`` setting is useful if your configured sender domain - which you use in the from address - contains a subdomain that doesn't have MX records or is otherwise an address that can't receive Emails.

-* **Custom return path (bounce) address** - Set a custom return path/bounce email address for Emails sent from the system.
+* **Custom return path (bounce) address** - Set a custom return path/bounce Email address for Emails sent from the system.
 Note that some mail transports, such as GMail, won't support this.

-* **Mailer is owner** - If Contacts in Mautic have Owners, select Yes to use the Contact owner as the sender of Emails to any Contacts they’re listed as the owner for.
+* **Mailer is owner** - If Contacts in Mautic have owners, select Yes to use the Contact owner as the sender of Emails to any Contacts they’re listed as the owner for.

 .. note::

     Mailer is owner overrides any other name or Email to send mail from, including the default and individual Emails.
-Every Contact owner’s domain must have SPF and DKIM records.
+Every Contact owner’s domain must have ``SPF`` and ``DKIM`` records.
 You can see this configuration for individual Emails, rather than globally.
     For more information see :doc:`Mailer is owner</channels/emails>`

 * **Service to send mail through** - Select the Email service provider you use, and enter your credentials.